On this page

 - Government policy changes (a decision to impose tariffs or change the laws regulating a particular market)

 - Rising or falling currency exchange rates (may make the value of your overseas investments worth less in Australian dollar terms)

-- Shifts in interest rates (the RBA or central banks lifting or dropping rates)
+- Shifts in interest rates (the RBA or central banks lifting or cutting rates)

-- Changes in market sentiment (like the sharemarket becoming more ‘bearish’).
+- Changes in market sentiment (like sharemarket investors becoming more fearful the market will fall).

 When market events occur, they can have a significant impact on the assets your super fund has invested in.
-For example, tighter economic conditions may make your share investments worth less due to the expectation companies will find it tougher to make money.
+For example, tighter economic conditions may wipe some of the value off your share investments due to the expectation that companies will face tougher operating conditions.

 Another example is changes in interest rates, which can reduce the value of bonds and fixed interest assets.
 This is because the market value of a particular bond your fund owns may decline if official interest rates rise.

 Super funds manage market risk by setting a long-term strategic asset allocation, within a certain range, which outlines the planned allocation to each asset class within each of the pre-mixed investment options they offer.
 Rather than reacting to every change in market conditions, the strategic allocation helps keep the focus on long-term performance.
 However, funds can make short-term strategic adjustments to their asset allocation, withing the target range, in response to market conditions.